aJayz54/twitterReplica/README.md

 (This is the React frontend)

 Then, in Chrome, go to http://localhost:3000 to interact with the webapp.
-If you want to access the api, you can go to http://localhost:8000/api/users or http://localhost:8000/api/tweets respectively.
+If you want to access the api, you can go to http://localhost:8000/api/users or http://localhost:8000/api/tweets for the user database or the tweets database respectively.